 Food and Fair Trade

-The University’s catering ethos is to maintain a balance with objectives and social and environmental responsibilities.
-We are proud to sell a number of Fair Trade products and work with local suppliers.
+Our catering ethos at Edinburgh Napier University is to maintain a balance with objectives and social and environmental responsibilities.
+We are proud to sell a number of Fairtrade products and work with local suppliers to ensure we provide a range of sustainable food and drink offerings on campus.

-Our Coffee Conscience products are Fair Trade, bought locally and shipped on a weekly basis using carbon-neutral transport – fresh and eco-friendly!
-Our Sighthill cafe, venue, was the first cafe to launch the new Tea Conscience range, introducing seven flavours packed in fuso bags made of biodegradable mesh.
+Our Sighthill cafe was the first cafe to launch the new Tea Conscience range, introducing seven flavours packed in fuso bags made of biodegradable mesh.
 All tea is Fair Trade and blended and packed in Edinburgh using local suppliers.

 To date, Coffee Conscience has raised funding for more than 4,000 fruit trees, with a total of 221 directly from Edinburgh Napier University.
 Orchards are planted throughout Scotland and Northern England, with orchards located locally in the Lothian & Fife regions.
 Each apple tree planted could yield up to 100kg of apples annually for local community food and for wildlife.